MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-understand.md

     - If the examination determines that the requests failed returning ACCESS DENIED:

-       - This means deliberate, inadvertent, or malicious action has been taken to render the customer keys unavailable (e.g. during the data purge process as part of leaving the service)
+       - This means deliberate, inadvertent, or malicious action has been taken to render the customer keys unavailable (for example, during the data purge process as part of leaving the service).

        - In this case, the availability key will not be used, the user request fails, and the user receives an error message.